raoumar7447/Timetable-ADT/README.md

-Create a timetable ADT called TTADT that holds time table.The ADT has a load function that loads an CSV file containing a time table.
+Create a timetable ADT called TTADT in C++ that holds time table.The ADT has a load function that loads an CSV file containing a time table.
 The name of the file is given as input.
 The format of time table is the same used by the FAST NUCES CS dept.Before using the time table i removed extra stuff from it manually such as "Reserved for Fast School of Management (FSM)" etc.
 Assumptions about timetable: There are 5 working days.
 There can be at max 28 parallel sessions each day/ time slot instead of 25.
 There will be 8 1.5 hr slots per day starting from 8:00 AM.
 Some slots can be combined such as in the case of lab sessions.
 So we have the time table and the list of students registered in each section.
 Functionality I have implemented in this: